JB Pritzker: Abortion legislation

 In June 2019, Pritzker signed into law Senate Bill 25, or the Reproductive Health Act.
 The act repealed the Illinois Abortion Law of 1975, which penalized doctors for performing abortions considered "unnecessary", and the "Partial-Birth Abortion Ban Act".
 The new bill ensured the "fundamental right to make autonomous decisions about one's own reproductive health", specifically the right to choose whether to carry a pregnancy to term or to terminate it, and denies a zygote, an embryo, or a fetus "independent rights under the law" of the State of Illinois.
 Pritzker encouraged other states that had passed restrictions on abortion to reconsider their positions and said that women from other states could access medical services in Illinois.

 After Dobbs v.
 Jackson overturned Roe v.
-Wade in 2022, Illinois became an abortion access state for people in the South and Midwest whose states ban abortion, with 30% of abortions being for out-of-state residents.
-Abortions in Illinois increased by over 45% in the year after Roe was overturned, primarily due to patients traveling from states with abortion bans.
+Wade in 2022, Illinois became an abortion-access state for people in the South and Midwest whose states ban abortion, with 30% of abortions being for out-of-state residents.
+Abortions in Illinois increased by over 45% in the year after Roe was overturned, primarily due to patients' traveling from states with abortion bans.

+In 2024, Pritzker signed the Birth Equity Act, which required Illinois-based health insurance providers to cover abortion care without copayments or deductibles.
+On June 24, 2026, Pritzker signed the Reproductive Health Records Privacy Act, a law that protects those seeking abortions in Illinois by shielding digital medical records from out-of-state entities, effective July 1, 2027.

+AI and data center regulation

+In June 2026, Pritzker announced that the Illinois Department of Commerce and Economic Opportunity would suspend new state tax incentives for data center construction starting on July 1, 2026.
+The announcement came after the Illinois General Assembly failed to pass the POWER Act, which was legislation that would have required data centers to pay for and supply their own renewable energy, enter community benefits agreements, and report water usage.
+Pritzker took unilateral action after Speaker of Illinois House of Representatives Chris Welch said the pause did not have the House Democratic Caucus's support.
+Pritzker also said he opposed future "hyperscale" data centers in Illinois and rejected the idea of selling farmland to data center companies.

+On July 6, 2026, Pritzker signed into law Senate Bill 315, the Artificial Intelligence Safety Measures Act.
+The law regulates artificial intelligence (AI) with transparency and accountability rules for companies producing the largest AI models.
+The law was the first in the nation to require mandatory annual third-party audits and was opposed by TechNet, a coalition of technology sector executives, during debate in the Illinois General Assembly.
+The law was supported by artificial intelligence companies Anthropic and OpenAI and passed with bipartisan support, with only five state senators, all Republicans, voting against it.